 Does a Fixed- or Adjustable-Rate Mortgage Make More Sense for me?

 A “good deal” on your first home mortgage also depends on if you've selected the right type of loan.
-You face two basic choices, a fixed-rate loan, or an adjustable-rate loan.
+You face two basic choices: a fixed- vs adjustable-rate mortgage.
 Both have advantages depending on how long you think you will stay in your first home.

 A fixed-rate loan makes sense if you're planning to stay in your home for at least five years because the rate will stay the same for the entire term of the mortgage.
 But if you're planning to be in your first home for only a couple years, the lower rates offered in the first few years of an adjustable-rate mortgage might be a better choice.
 In fact, this type of mortgage was created specifically for this reason.